Confederate State Convention

 In the 20th century, Logan County continued to evolve and adapt to changing times.
 The decline of tobacco farming led to a shift towards diversified agriculture, including livestock production and crop farming.
 The county also grew as a center of commerce and industry, with the development of manufacturing and service sectors.
 Today, Logan County continues to be an important agricultural and rural community, preserving its historical roots while embracing modern advancements.

-This timeline provides a condensed summary of the historical journey of Logan County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Logan County, Kentucky.

 • 1792 - Logan County is established in the state of Kentucky.